-Consider again the severe contingency that has been stabilized in the preventive mode in § 3.2.3.
-Recall that the corresponding stability case has 7 critical machines, belonging to the same power plant, and having a total generation of 5,600 MW in the transient stability-unconstrained pre-fault operating condition (Ruiz-Vega et al., 2003).
-Recall also that stabilizing this contingency in the purely preventive mode requires decreasing this generation to 2,423 MW (see Table 8-1).
+Consider again the severe contingency that has been stabilized in the preventive mode in § 5.3.2.3.
+Recall that the corresponding stability case has seven critical machines, belonging to the same power plant, and having a total generation of 5600 MW in the transient stability-unconstrained pre-fault operating condition (Ruiz-Vega et al. 2003).
+Recall also that stabilizing this contingency in the purely preventive mode requires decreasing this generation to 2423 MW (see Table 5.1).
 Below, we consider again this contingency and stabilize it by OLEC, using the following parameters:

-- Number of critical machines to trip: two; their stability-unconstrained pre-fault generation is: 5600 - 4010 = 1590 MW (see columns 4 of Tables 8-3 and 8-4); - Time delay for tripping these critical machines: 150 ms.
+- Number of critical machines to trip: two; their stability-unconstrained pre-fault generation is 5600-4010=1590 MW (see columns 4 of Tables 5.3 and 5.5). - Time delay for tripping these critical machines: 150 ms.

-Accordingly, the OLEC preventive generation rescheduling concerns the remaining 5 critical machines, whose stability-unconstrained pre-fault generation is 4010 MW.
+Accordingly, the OLEC preventive generation rescheduling concerns the remaining five critical machines, whose stability-unconstrained pre-fault generation is 4010 MW.

-The design of the control action follows the procedure of § 3.4.2.
-First, it is found that, because the case is very unstable, tripping 2 critical machines 150 ms after the fault inception would not be sufficient to stabilize it.
-Figures 8-15 describe the dynamics of the stability case, respectively before (Figures 8-15a and 8-15b) and after tripping the 2 critical machines (Figures 8-15c and 8-15d).
+The design of the control action follows the procedure of § 5.3.4.2.
+First, it is found that, because the case is very unstable, tripping two critical machines 150 ms after the fault inception would not be sufficient to stabilize it.
+Figure 5.16 describes the dynamics of the stability case, respectively before (Fig. 5.16a, b) and after tripping the two critical machines (Fig. 5.16c, d).